cadia-lvl/punctuation-prediction/process/README.md

 To run it:

-Start with a file with a lower-cased (and preferably, for better results, somewhat normalized) list of strings, e.g, `text_to_process.txt`:
+Start with a file with a (preferably, for better results, somewhat normalized) list of strings, e.g, `text_to_process.txt`:

 ```
-like all the members who have just spoken, the commission therefore sincerely regrets the failure to extend the mandate of un troops in the former yugoslav republic of macedonia.
+Like all the members who have just spoken, the commission therefore sincerely regrets the failure to extend the mandate of un troops in the former Yugoslav Republic of Macedonia.
-following the recognition of taiwan by the fyrom, china decided, as you know, to exercise its veto in the security council against the extension of the mandate of unpredep.
+Following the recognition of Taiwan by the Fyrom, China decided, as you know, to exercise its veto in the security council against the extension of the mandate of unpredep.
-the presidency of the european union tried to get the authorities in peking and skopje to reach a consensus, but these attempts were unsuccessful.
+The presidency of the European Union tried to get the authorities in Peking and Skopje to reach a consensus, but these attempts were unsuccessful.
 ```

 Run: